SAP/jenkins-library/documentation/docs/steps/dockerExecute.md

 ```

 ## Kubernetes support
-If the Jenkins is setup on a Kubernetes cluster, then you can execute the closure inside a container of pod by setting an environment variable `ON_K8S` to `true`.
+If the Jenkins is setup on a Kubernetes cluster, then you can execute the closure inside a container of a pod by setting an environment variable `ON_K8S` to `true`.
 However, it will ignore both `dockeOptions` and `dockerVolumeBind` values.

+## Step configuration
+none

+## Return value
+none

+## Side effects
+none

+## Exceptions
+none

 ## Example